wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Hi!

 My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc @ [The Purdue Blockchain Lab](https://www.cs.purdue.edu/blockchain/index.html) hosted by [Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/).
 I am currently involved in multiple projects, focusing on two main areas: 1) mathematical analysis of algorithms and protocols and 2) designing algorithms and protocols for multi-party computation, blockchain, etc.
-Previously, I was a postdoc at KIAS (Korea Institute for Advanced Study) for a half year, mentored by [Changmin Lee](https://scholar.google.com/citations?user=jTcNS8cAAAAJ&hl=en).
+Previously, I was a research fellow at KIAS (Korea Institute for Advanced Study) for a half year, mentored by [Changmin Lee](https://scholar.google.com/citations?user=jTcNS8cAAAAJ&hl=en).

 I received my Ph.D. from KAIST (Korea Advanced Institute of Science and Technology), where I was fortunate to be advised by [Jooyoung Lee](https://sites.google.com/view/cryptlab/home).
 During my Ph.D., I focused on provable security in symmetric-key cryptography: improving security analyses of several symmetric-key algorithms and proposing new constructions such as pseudorandom functions, message authentication codes, and authenticated encryptions with associated data.

-Before studying cryptography, I majored in mathematics for both my master's and bachelor's degrees at KAIST.
-I am still enjoying solving math quizzes!
+Before studying cryptography, I majored in mathematics at KAIST for my master's and bachelor's degrees.
+I still enjoy solving math quizzes!

 My research interests include